Jared-Godar/spotify-data/README.md

 - [x] Read README.md
 - [ ] Request data from Spotify [here](https://www.spotify.com/us/account/privacy/).
 It'll take a couple days until this is ready.
 - [ ] Fork and download this repository.
 - [ ] Move your downloaded Spotify Data into the repository.
+Add this folder to your `.gitignore` as it does contain personal information.
 - [ ] Check `requirements.txt1.
 Make virtual environment if necessary.
 (Not too many requirements for this project).
 - [ ] Make an `env.py` file with your Spotify `CLIENT_ID` and `CLIENT_SECRET`.
 Be sure to add this file to your `.gitignore`.
 If you need a Spotify for Developers account to get these, you can [get one here](https://developer.spotify.com/dashboard/).
 - [ ] Run Notebook